grafana/agent/docs/sources/flow/concepts/components.md

     basic_auth {
       username = "admin"

-      // Use our password file for authenticating with the production database. password = local.file.api_key.content
+      // Use the password file to authenticate with the production database. password = local.file.api_key.content
     }
   }